conuko/robofriends-redux-tested/README.md

 To get started right away:

-- install all project dependencies with `npm install`
+- install all project dependencies with `npm install` or `yarn install`
 - start the development server with `npm start`

 ## Create React App